fbef0102/Game-Private_Plugin/L4D_插件/Server_伺服器/l4d2_scripted_hud_remake_2/readme.md

 		* Animated movement
 		* Background, blink from white to red
 	* 🟥 The limit of each HUD text is up to 127 characters.
 (Go ask Valve)
-	* To display score and bonus, you must install scoremod plugin, see "Optional" below
+	* To display score and bonus, you must install scoremod plugin, see "Support | 支援插件" below
 </details>

 * Require | 必要安裝